becoskie/Node.js-MySQL/README.md

 ![Screenshot](assets/bam_no.png)

 ### Database Updating
-As the customer adds to the cart, inventory in the database changes as well.
+As the customer adds to the cart, inventory in the database changes, as well.
 ![Screenshot](assets/bam_data.png)

 ## Packages used